moqui/PopCommerce/README.md

-## POP (Plain-Old-Product) Commerce Retail ERP and eCommerce
+## POP (Plain-Old-Product) Commerce - Retail and Wholesale ERP and eCommerce

 **Commerce that Pops**

 ### Design Goals

-The goal for POP Commerce is to be a simple eCommerce application
-and an admin app to administer the eCommerce site and manage various aspects of a retail business, from customer service and fulfillment to accounting.
+The goal for POP Commerce is to be a simple eCommerce application and an admin app to administer the eCommerce site and manage various aspects of a retail or wholesale business, from customer service and fulfillment to accounting.
 The goal is for POP Commerce to include all functionality a general retail business might need.